 We’ve done a lot of articles on inlay ceramics—often called slip inlay or Mishima—here on Ceramic Arts Network.
 Here’s a good introduction to Mishima pottery if you’re unfamiliar.
 Typically Mishima is used to create very fine lines on pots by using a sharp blade to carve lines, filling the lines with colored slip, and then scraping off the excess slip to reveal the fine inlaid design.

 Sumiko Takada preferred a wider line for her slip decoration but she didn’t want the lines to be raised like they are with slip trailing.
 So she started experimenting with inlay ceramics.
-In this post, an excerpt from the Ceramics Monthly archives, Sumiko shares her version of inlay ceramics: carving lines with a small clay ribbon tool, filling them in using a slip trailer, then scraping away the excess revealing her beautiful and smooth designs. – Jennifer Poellot Harnetty, editor.
+In this post, an excerpt from the Ceramics Monthly archives, Sumiko shares her version of inlay ceramics: carving lines with a small clay ribbon tool, filling them in using a slip trailer, then scraping away the excess revealing her beautiful and smooth designs.
+Check it out! – Jennifer Poellot Harnetty, editor.

 I prepare stencils of pattern designs on tracing paper using pencil (1).
 The sizes and proportions of the patterns are adjusted depending on the shape and scale of the pieces.
 Though I have favorite pattern designs, I am always looking for new ones and regularly add two or three new patterns to my repertory.

 Grid lines are drawn as the reference on trimmed, leather-hard pots (2) and then patterns are transferred on the piece using a needle tool with a rounded tip (3).
 I apply just enough pressure to draw lines on the paper without tearing it.
 I can usually use a paper stencil over 20 times.